adoundakov/echoSyndicate/README.md

 #### Importing New Articles

 ES sources its articles from [NewsAPI](www.newsapi.org).
 We automated the import and analysis process by using a `rake task` set to run every hour.
-This task pulls the top articles for each source, checks to see if the article already exists in the database, and creates a database entry for each article.
+This task uses [HTTParty](https://github.com/jnunemaker/httparty) to pull the top articles for each source, checks to see if the article already exists in the database, and creates a database entry for each article.

 ```Ruby
 # in /lib/tasks/scheduler.rake